 Seek advice from a financial expert to see whether you can roll your debts into one loan.
 This will consolidate the repayments and reduce interest and charges.

 Overpay Monthly Bills To Give You A Head Start

-Have you ever thought of paying a little extra to each utility or mobile bill every time they fall due?
-This idea of forced savings is clever and do-able.
-Consider overpaying your bills by a few dollars each month, and before you know it you will have accumulated a surplus.
+Have you ever thought of paying a little extra for each utility or mobile bill every time they fall due?
+This idea of forced savings is clever and very doable.
+Consider overpaying your bills by a few dollars each month, and before you know it, you will have accumulated a surplus.